wintvelt/sst-test/README.md

 Typically 5xx internal server errors inside the function will be posted to the Cloudwatch logs.

 Other types of errors, including e.g. failed input validation, unauthorized access etc are typically 4xx errors.
-These will not be captured in function logs, but in other Cloudwatch logs for APi gateways.
+These will not be captured in function logs, but in other Cloudwatch logs for API gateways - named `aws/vendedlogs/...` from sst-serverless stack

 Setting up metrics and alerts in Cloudwatch requires manual setup in the AWS Console.
 Rough steps:
 - create a new dashboard